eclipse-glsp/glsp/dev-packages/config/README.md

 The package is available via npm and is used by all GLSP components implemented with Typescript.
 ESLint and prettier are included as direct dependencies.
-In addition, common GLSP dev dependencies like lerna,typescript,rimraf etc. are included.

 ## Components